dogeared/JWKTokenVerifier/README.md

-# Okta Access Token Verifier
+# Okta JWK Token Verifier

 This example assumes you've setup an Authorization Server and an OIDC application